graasp/graasp-desktop/README.md

 The `BROWSER=none` assignment simply tells Electron not to use a browser to load, but instead to use the native OS windows.

-Currently you also need to create a file in the `public/` folder called `env.json` with the following contents.
+When you first run or build the application, a file called `env.json` will be created under the `public/` folder.
+If you update your `.env.local` and `.env` file with values for the variables below, the contents of this file will also update the next time you run or build.
+This process is handled by `scripts/setup.js`.

 ```json
 {